MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7d0ef-116">Verwenden Sie Drittens die Update-Methoden, um den Wert der Variablen in der Anwendung in den Effekt Variablen festzulegen.</span><span class="sxs-lookup"><span data-stu-id="7d0ef-116">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>
+<span data-ttu-id="bdb39-117">Verwenden Sie drittens die Updatemethoden, um den Wert der Variablen in der Anwendung in den Effect-Variablen festzulegen.</span><span class="sxs-lookup"><span data-stu-id="bdb39-117">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>

 ```